p0dalirius/wav2mmv/README.md

 This script converts a file from WAV format to MMV format.
-You can then use the MMV file in input of MSSTV to decode Slow Scan Television (SSTV) sound signals.
+You can then use the MMV file in input of [MMSSTV](https://hamsoft.ca/pages/mmsstv.php) to decode Slow Scan Television (SSTV) sound signals.

 ## Features